The Research and Education Committee provides funding for research and education that is of benefit for general practitioners

 - Bullying in the GP workforce

-The Trust will report back within one week of its meeting.
+The Committee will report back within three weeks of its meeting.

 How can I communicate the results of my research?

-The Trust will promote your research.
-However, each successful applicant will be required to provide an abstract to the Trust which will be put on the College’s website.
-We would also encourage you to submit any papers to the Journal of Primary Health Care or submit an abstract to the annual College Conference.
+The Committee will promote your research.
+However, each successful applicant will be required to provide an abstract to the Committee which will be put on the College’s website.
+You are also encouraged to submit any papers to the Journal of Primary Health Care or submit an abstract to the annual College Conference.

 How can I apply?